 12. Can you setup a root server yourself by downloading the root zone file and validating the signature yourself?

-RFC 7706 describes how to do this.
+RFC 7706 describes how to do this, as well as listing many warnings about possible downsides to doing so.
 Note that it requires DNSSEC validation.
 See also the LocalRoot Project.

 13. How long will a recursive server cache information?